aabramos/docs-product/src/develop/ui/forms/form-validate.md

 ![Custom validation message while the app is running](images/form-custom-validation-browser.png)

-## Validation in Traditional Web
+## Server-side validation

 <div class="info" markdown="1">

 This section applies to the Traditional Web Apps, where validation runs on the server side.
+This can also be implemented as an additional validation of Reactive Web App and Mobile App.

 </div>